Chicago hardcore: Straight edge metalcore

 In 1989, Tony Brummel opened the venue Club Blitz at 417 North Cass Avenue in Westmont.
 At the time, Brummel was the vocalist of Chicago's first straight edge band Only the Strong, who quickly became prominent figures in the scene and his venue became of the main locations for local bands.
 Only the Strong soon morphed into Even Score, and Brummel founded Victory Records.
 The number of straight edge bands increased significantly by the early 1990s.
-These bands originally played fast punk-leaning hardcore, however in the following years, this scene became increasingly influenced by Integrity from Cleveland, leading to the embrace of slower tempos and influence from heavy metal by bands including Even Score and Bloodthirst.
-Perceiving the Brummel and Victory Records scene as unwelcoming, a younger group of bands dissociated themselves from them, however continued playing their metal-influenced style, forming bands including Icepick, Restraint, Corner Stone and Silence.
+These bands originally played fast punk-leaning hardcore.
+In the following years, this scene became increasingly influenced by Integrity from Cleveland, leading to the embrace of slower tempos and influence from heavy metal by bands including Even Score and Bloodthirst.
+Perceiving the Brummel and Victory Records scene as unwelcoming, a younger group of bands including Icepick, Restraint, Corner Stone and Silence dissociated themselves from them.
+These continued playing their metal-influenced style.

 By the mid-1990s, Chicago's hardcore scene had waned.
-The scene's most popular band at the time was Everlast, who would often only play to twenty people, and there would sometimes be six months between shows in general.
+The scene's most popular band at the time was Everlast, who would often only play to twenty people.
+Concerts became more infrequent, with as long as six months between shows.
 Because of this, Jim Grimes, vocalist for Extinction, and Carey Housen began booking.
 By the end of the decade, bands including Arma Angelus, Racetraitor, the Killing Tree and Extinction were fronting this scene and touring nationally.

 Thrashcore

-Running parallel to the straight edge scene, but totally disconnected was bands on the South Side of Chicago including Los Crudos, Charles Bronson, Mob Action and Insult to Injury, who continued the faster, punk-leaning style of hardcore.
+Bands on the South Side of Chicago including Los Crudos, Charles Bronson, Mob Action and Insult to Injury continued the faster, punk-leaning style of hardcore outside the straight edge scene.
 One of the few crossovers between this scene and the straight edge metalcore scene was MK-Ultra, who were a prominent metalcore band in their own right and included multiple members of Silence.
 By mid-1990s, they had seen Los Crudos live, which led them to view the politics of the straight edge scene as shallow.
 Subsequently, MK-Ultra embraced the influence of the bands from the South Side and begun to play fast, punk-leaning hardcore.